powerman/Narada/README.md

 # LICENSE AND COPYRIGHT

-Copyright (c) 2008-2015 Alex Efros <powerman@cpan.org>.
-All rights reserved.
+This software is Copyright (c) 2008-2015 by Alex Efros <powerman@cpan.org>.

-This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
-See [perlartistic](https://metacpan.org/pod/perlartistic).
+This is free software, licensed under:

+    The MIT (X11) License

 # DISCLAIMER OF WARRANTY